Microscopic linear response theory of spin relaxation and relativistic transport phenomena in graphene: Microscopic linear response theory for spin relaxation

 where $\chi_{i,\alpha\beta}(\text{\textbf{x}}-\text{\textbf{x}}^{\prime},t-t^{\prime})$ is the generalized spin susceptibility associated to the external perturbation \emph{i.e.}, an electric field $\mathcal{E}_{x}(\mathbf{x},t)=-\partial_{t}A_{x}(\mathbf{x},t)$ or a 'spin injection field' $\Phi_{i}(\mathbf{x},t)=-\partial_{t}B_{i}(\mathbf{x},t)$ \cite{Shen_PRL2014}.
 Expressing the above equation in terms of the Fourier transform $\chi_{i,\alpha\beta}(\mathbf{q},\omega)$ in the long-wavelength limit $\text{\textbf{q}}\to0$ we have

 where $\kappa=v$ ($\kappa=1/2$) for a electric (spin injection) field and Tr is the trace over all degrees of freedom.
-Terms involving products of Green's functions on the same sector (RR and AA) are smaller by a factor of $(\epsilon\tau)^{-1}$ and thus are neglected.
+Terms involving products of Green's functions on the same sector (RR and AA) are smaller by a factor of $(\epsilon\tau)^{-1}$ and thus can be safely neglected.

 The disorder average in Eq.\,(\ref{eq:spin_susceptibility}) is evaluated by means of the diagrammatic technique (Fig.\,\ref{fig:02}).
 For brevity of notation, we first present the formalism within the Gaussian approximation for the self-energy, Eq.\,(\ref{eq:SelfEnergyBA}).
 In Sec.~\ref{subsec:SRTs_conservation_laws}, we provide the connection with the full $T$-matrix result.